 Focusing on the "Best Interests" of the Child

-Read on to learn more about the "best interests" of the child standard and the factors that courts look to when applying this standard.
+Read on to learn more about the best interests of the child standard used by family courts.

 The Child's Best Interests in Custody Cases